 Rental properties allow deductions like interest, depreciation, property taxes, HOA fees (if applicable, best to avoid HOA's if possible), maintenance, and appliance upgrades.
 If you qualify as a real estate professional (750+ hours per year and more than 50% of your work time in real estate), you can deduct passive losses against all income.
 The downside is it can be challenging to get good long term tenants.

-Example: Buy a $500k property, depreciate 80% of it ($400k) over 27.5 years, and offset rental income with paper losses while still generating cash flow.
+Example: Buy a $500k property, depreciate 80% of it ($400k) over 27.5 years, and offset rental income with paper losses (interest, depreciation) while still generating cash flow.
 It's often practical to have $10,000 cash gain along with a $18,000 paper loss with rental properties.
+You may be able to offset additional income with this for lower overall tax liability.

 Businesses can write off many expenses immediately—advertising, supplies, and small equipment.
 Larger purchases like machinery or real estate may be depreciated over time unless you use: